Steinperfer/SearXNG-Google-Theme/README.md

 ```
 localStorage.removeItem('ai_tab_hidden')
 ```
-# Or change th 1 to a 0 in "ACTIVATE-AI.txt"
+# Or change the 1 to a 0 in "ACTIVATE-AI.txt"
 You can also remove the # from the URL; then, Claude will open every time you click on AI.
 You can use any URL you like; a new window will simply open instead of the page you searched for on Google loading.